This easy lemon curd recipe uses eggs to thicken it. The end result is a luscious, thick and smooth curd.

 I make my own double boiler by placing the glass bowl of ingredients over top of a saucepan filled with simmering water.

-- 3 medium egg yolks
+- 3 large egg yolks

-- 1 medium whole egg
+- 1 large whole egg

-- 1/2 cup lemon juice (about 5 lemons)
+- ½ cup lemon juice

-- 2 tbsp lemon zest
+- 2 Tbsp lemon zest

-- 3/4 cup granulated sugar
+- ¾ cup granulated sugar

 - 100g cold butter, cubed

 - Bring a saucepan of water to boil, then turn the heat down so the water is simmering.
-Place the glass bowl over top.
+In a glass bowl add in the eggs, lemon juice, zest, sugar and salt.
+Place the glass bowl over the simmering water.

-- Check to see if it is thick enough by dipping in a spoon, running your finger through the curd on the back of the spoon and seeing if it draws a line though the curd, that stays there.
+- Check to see if it is thick enough by dipping in a spoon, running your finger through the curd on the back of the spoon and seeing if it draws a line though the curd, that doesn't run back together.